 - 13. A student nurse tells the instructor, "I don't need to interact with my patients.
 I learn what I need to know by observation."
 The instructor can best interpret the nursing implications of Sullivan's theory to the student by responding: - a.
 "Nurses cannot be isolated.
 We must interact to provide patients with opportunities to practice interpersonal skills." - b.
 "Observing patient interactions can help you formulate priority nursing diagnoses and appropriate interventions." - c.
 "I wonder how accurate your assessment of the patient's needs can be if you do not interact with the patient." - d.
-"It is important to note patient behavioral changes because these signify changes in personality."
+"Noting patient behavioral changes is important because these signify changes in personality."

 Sullivan believed that the nurse's role includes educating patients and assisting them in developing effective interpersonal relationships.
 Mutuality, respect for the patient, unconditional acceptance, and empathy are cornerstones of Sullivan's theory.
-These cornerstones cannot be demonstrated by the nurse who does not interact with the patient.
+The nurse who does not interact with the patient cannot demonstrate these cornerstones.
 Observations provide only objective data.
 Priority nursing diagnoses usually cannot be accurately established without subjective data from the patient.
 The third response pertains to Maslow's theory.
 The fourth response pertains to behavioral theory.

-TOP: Nursing Process: Implementation MSC: NCLEX: Psychosocial Integrity
+DIF: Cognitive Level: Application (Applying) REF: Page: 26 TOP: Nursing Process: Implementation MSC: NCLEX: Psychosocial Integrity

 - 14. A psychiatric technician says, "Little of what takes place on the behavioral health unit seems to be theory based."
-A nurse can educate the technician by identifying which common use of Sullivan's theory? - a.
-The ongoing use of restraint and seclusion as behavior management tools

-- b.
-The structure of the therapeutic milieu of most behavioral health units - c.
+A nurse educates the technician by identifying which common use of Sullivan's theory? - a.
+Structure of the therapeutic milieu of most behavioral health units - b.
+Frequent use of restraint and seclusion for behavior modification - c.
 Assessment tools based on age-appropriate versus arrested behaviors - d.
-The method nurses use to determine the best sequence for nursing actions
+Use of the nursing process to determine the best sequence for nursing actions

-The structure of the therapeutic environment has as foci an accepting atmosphere and provision of opportunities for practicing interpersonal skills.
+The structure of the therapeutic environment has, as its foci, an accepting atmosphere and provision of opportunities for practicing interpersonal skills.
 Both constructs are directly attributable to Sullivan's theory of interpersonal relationships.
-Sullivan's interpersonal theory did not specifically consider use of restraint or seclusion.
-Assessment based on developmental level is more the result of Erikson's theories.
-Sequencing nursing actions based on patient priority needs is related to Maslow's hierarchy of needs.
+Sullivan's interpersonal theory did not specifically consider the use of restraint or seclusion.
+Assessment based on the developmental level is associated with Erikson's theories.
+The nursing process applies concepts from multiple theories.

-TOP: Nursing Process: Implementation MSC: NCLEX: Safe, Effective Care
+DIF: Cognitive Level: Application (Applying) REF: Page: 26 | Page: 41 TOP: Nursing Process: Implementation MSC: NCLEX: Safe, Effective Care Environment

-Environment

-- 15. A nurse uses Maslow's hierarchy of needs to plan care for a patient who is psychotic.
+- 15. A nurse uses Maslow's hierarchy of needs to plan care for a psychotic patient.
 Which problem will receive priority?
 The patient: - a. refuses to eat or bathe. - b. reports feelings of alienation from family. - c. is reluctant to participate in unit social activities. - d. needs to be taught about medication action and side effects.